julian-klode/lingolang/docs/basics.md

 Permissions might also be overly flexible: Should we really care about exclusive identity, or values that have no permission at all?
 There are 7 flags with two values each, so for a primitive value we end up with $2^7 = 128$ possible permissions.

 ### Fractional permissions
 Another approach to linear values is fractional permissions [@Boyland:2003:CIF:1760267.1760273] and fractional permissions without fractions [@Heule:2011:FPW:2076674.2076675].
+Fractional permissions are of course, only permissions, they need to be associated with values somehow, compared to capabilities which also abstract away the object.
 In the fractional permission world, an object starts out with a permission of 1, and each time it is borrowed, the permissions are split.
 A permission of 1 can write, other permissions can only read.

 Fractional permissions have one advantage over the permission approach outline in the previous section: They can be recombined.
-They are also far less flexible, offering only linear writeable and non-linear read-only kinds of values, rather than $2^7$ possible combinations, which might be an advantage or not, depending on what they are to be used for.
+They are also less flexible, offering only linear writeable and non-linear read-only kinds of values, rather than $2^7$ possible combinations, which might be an advantage or not, depending on what they are to be used for.

 It seems possible to extend fractional permissions with some non-linear writeable object: Introduce infinity as a valid value, and define fractions